Ziwi01/proveasio/docs-web/versioned_docs/version-stable/main/installation.md

      mail: james.doe@hell.no
    ```

-4. (from repo root) Run `sudo ./prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required python and ansible packages
+4. Run `sudo ~/proveasio/prepare-ubuntu.sh` (if not already run during windows setup) to update the system and install required python and ansible packages
 5. Reload your terminal (close and open again)
 6. Run ansible: